 No Smoking: Not more than 200 cigarettes can be carried into the country.
 It is illegal to sell/buy cigarettes in Bhutan, but you can smoke some, thanks to the ‘the curious case of buddhism’.

 Travel & Hitchhiking: Bhutan is one of the best countries to share rides and hitchhike, in case you know how to do it.
 I shared my ride to almost everywhere, thereby keeping myself within budget.

 ATM and Cash withdrawal: India side of the border has quite a few ATMs and I suggest that you withdraw the money you need, from the Indian side itself.

 Inform your bank about your ‘international’ trip, and that you will be using your account from foreign locations.
 Check with your bank if your ATM debit/credit card would work in Bhutan.

 State Bank of India card does not work in Bhutan.Read the last line here:

 Self-drive: You can drive your Indian vehicle with your Indian driving-licence, the permit for which is easily obtainable in Phuentsholing, against all the documents pertaining to the vehicle.

 Please bear in mind, you can NOT drive a Bhutanese vehicle with the Indian driving licence.
 You might also want to start practicing honking-less driving, as in my seven days of stay in Bhutan, I heard only one vehicle honking in Paro.

-Validity of Permit: Phuentsholing office issues permit for 7 days, for Thimphu and Paro.
-In case you wish to extend your permit time-wise (more than 7 days), or geographically (add more places), both can be done from permit office at Norzim Lam, in Thimphu.
+Validity of Permit: Phuentsholing office issues a permit for 7 days, for Thimphu and Paro.
+In case you wish to extend your permit time-wise (more than 7 days), or geographically (add more places), both can be done from the permit office at Norzim Lam, in Thimphu.